Homemade Baby Food Recipes

 So when can I introduce my baby to strawberries?

-Because of the increased risk of allergic reaction, most sources suggest waiting until AT LEAST 12 months before including strawberries in the infant diet.
+Because of the increased risk of allergic reaction, some sources suggest waiting until AT LEAST 12 months before including strawberries in the infant diet.

-Guidelines do vary, though - in the UK, strawberries are often introduced somewhat earlier in the first year... whereas other medical professionals, particularly in the US, cautiously advise waiting until your child is 2 years of age.
+Guidelines do vary, though – in the UK, strawberries are often introduced somewhat earlier in the first year

 Faced with so much conflicting advice, how do you decide what's best for YOUR baby?